Title

 A Philippine law enacted in 1995 aims to promote the growth of the book publishing industry by recognizing its importance in national development and implementing measures to ensure the availability of affordable books, protect intellectual property rights, and encourage the use of recycled materials in book production.

-The main policy objective is to promote the continuing development of the book publishing industry with private sector participation to ensure adequate supply of affordable, quality books for the domestic and export markets, and to foster national development through intellectual, technical, and cultural growth.
+It is the State’s policy to promote the continuing development of the book publishing industry with active private sector participation, to ensure an adequate supply of affordable, quality-produced books for both domestic use and export, through a National Book Policy and National Book Development Plan.

 Analyze Cases Smarter, Faster